 Kent Fire Department to Perform Annual Prairie Burn

 The city of Kent Fire Department will conduct the controlled burning of the prairie, which has been a yearly practice since 2004.
-The prairie burn on April 28 is dependent on the weather and the Kent Fire Department not being called to an emergency.
+The prairie burn on April 29 is dependent on the weather and the Kent Fire Department not being called to an emergency.
+(If postponed, the prairie burn will be rescheduled for Monday, May 2, at 9 a.m.)

 The burning of the prairie helps control the spread of invasive plants, puts nutrients back into the soil and encourages diversity of plants.